The Headies Award for Song of the Year

 The Headies Award for Song of the Year is an award presented at The Headies, a ceremony that was established in 2006 and originally called the Hip Hop World Awards.
 (Note: The nominees for the 2006 edition are not included in the Recipients table because they are not available.)
-It was first awarded to "Busy Body" in 2006.
+It was first awarded to P-Square's "Bizzy Body" in 2006, and is currently being held by Asake's "Lonely at the Top".